chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

 # Chapter 03: Understanding Open Source Governance

-At it's core, governance is a way for the open source community to align on _who make decisions_ and _how decisions are made_, and the permutations like _how decisions are made about who makes the decisions_.
-Governance models answer these questions by defining some roles in the projects and the powers they have.
+At it's core, governance is a way for the open source community to align on _who makes decisions_ and _how decisions are made_, and the permutations like _how decisions are made about who makes the decisions_.
+Governance models answer these questions by defining roles in the projects and the powers they have.

 <p align="center">
   <img src="./images/governance-questions.png" alt="Two questions shown side-by-side: who makes decision, and how decisions are made; both point to themselves and each other showing the various permutations." width="50%"/>